chris-ramon/thesis-graphql-go/README.md

 ## 4.2 Analysis

+#### Implementation

 It was decided to implement the GraphQL standard in Go following the methodologies listed above to have a working initial version and continue iterating from there:

 Rapid application development (RAD): From the initial version there was multiple number of iterations that made the library stable:

 Prototyping: We have earlier versions that have the implementation work as a prototype which helped us to validate and test main functionalities.